miyakeseigo/SeigoMiyake_T1A3/README.md

 - loops and conditional control structures
 - error handling

-**Consult with your educator** to check your features are sufficient.
+##### Feature 1: Greetings and Display of Menu
+When the aplication is implemented, it shows the welcome message and the list of ramen to choose from 1~5.
+##### Feature 2: User can choose which ramen they would like to have
+When user chooses ramen itmes from 1~5, the data (ramen and price) are extracted from the csv file and imported to ruby file.
+##### Feature 3: Display the result
+It will show which ramen is chosen with the price, how much is paid, how much change is and finaly displays to user "Enjyoy for your (chosen ramen)".

+The error handling is done by using the debagging tool gem called ```pry 0.10.3```.

 ### *Develop* an *outline* of the user interaction and experience for the application.
 Your outline must include:
 - how the user will find out how to interact with / use each feature
 - how the user will interact with / use each feature
 - how errors will be handled by the application and displayed to the user

-**A**.
 This terminal app is allow user to choose from the list of Ramen from the menu.
 At the moment, it has only 5 choices but it is easy to add another ramens to the list as the CSV file is used to store the type of Ramens and prices.
 It can be written by Iterator and Hash method but it will be harder to add to the code later.<br>

 Then when the user choose the Ramen from the list, It shows you ;
 - “What Ramen you have chosen”